mahmud-r-farhan/Customer-Service-Center/README.md

 # Customer Service Center

 The Customer Service Center is a web-based application designed to streamline customer queue management, token generation, and agent-assisted consultations.
 It enables customers to register with their name and phone number, receive a unique token, and wait for their turn.
-Agents can call customers for consultation, track ongoing services, and mark consultations as completed, with real-time updates across the system.
+Agents can call customers for consultation, track ongoing services with agent assignment, and mark consultations as completed, with real-time updates across the system using WebSockets.

 ## Features

 -   **Customer Registration**: Customers provide their name and phone number to join the queue.
 -   **Token Generation**: Automatically generates unique tokens for each registered customer.
--   **Serial Token Display**: Displays the current serving token and queue status on a dedicated dashboard.
+-   **Serial Token Display**: Displays the current serving token, queue status, and assigned agent on a dedicated dashboard.
--   **Agent Call System**: Allows agents to call the next customer in the queue for consultation.
+-   **Agent Call System**: Allows agents to call the next customer in the queue for consultation and assign themselves to the client.
--   **Consultation Management**: Tracks ongoing consultations and updates their status upon completion.
+-   **Consultation Management**: Tracks ongoing consultations, including agent assignment and consultation duration, and updates status upon completion.
--   **Recently Completed Cases**: Displays a list of recently completed consultations, filtered to the last 24 hours.
+-   **Recently Completed Cases**: Displays a list of recently completed consultations within the last 24 hours, including consultation duration and assigned agent.
--   **Excel Export**: Enables exporting customer data from the last 24 hours to an Excel file for reporting.
+-   **Excel Export**: Exports customer data from the last 24 hours, including consultation time and agent, to an Excel file for reporting.
--   **Real-time Updates**: Uses WebSockets to provide live updates to all connected clients.
+-   **Real-time Updates**: Uses WebSockets to provide live updates on queue changes, agent assignments, and consultation statuses to all connected clients.
 -   **User Authentication**: Secure login and registration for agents with JWT-based authentication.
+-   **Status Indicators**: Visual indicators (red for idle, green for in-consultation) for clients in the queue.

 ![CS Center banner](https://customer-service-center.vercel.app/Gemini_Generated_Image_fxeinjfxeinjfxei.png)